Arthur H. Nadel | Clambake

 It is an entertaining macho fantasy.

-Nadel went on to re-make this unofficially as a The Virginian episode,
+Nadel went on to re-make The Assailants unofficially as a

 But The Virginian episodes are three times as long as The Rifleman.